 Recognize that change affects everyone differently: Unlike a company that has always operated virtually, Ben reminded me that many of my team members weren’t hired into a virtual environment; they were hired to work in an office.
 Some will love the new setup, but others will miss the day-to-day interaction and the hum and background noise of a busy office.
 It’s up to us to take proactive steps to ensure everyone feels comfortable with the change.

 Don’t assume one work style fits all: Employees should be encouraged to find the right conditions and set up boundaries so that they can be most productive and efficient.
-For some, this may mean getting up, showering and getting dressed before ever stepping foot in the office.
+For some, this may mean getting up, showering and getting dressed before ever signing on and "stepping foot in the office."
 Others may wake up energized to plow through a project right away.

 Stay focused on results: Ben says Systemation has always been a progressive company in terms of flexible work hours.
 No one’s scrutinizing your hours or micromanaging your every move; results are what matters.
 And still, he admits he struggled initially with the meshing of work/life/personal that happens when a company goes completely virtual.